zhanqi-syt/one-element-inp-generator/README.md

     Replace `one_element_generator.py` with the actual script filename.

-## Configuration Parameters

-In the `one_element_generator.py` file, users can customize the following parameters:

-- `material_properties`: Define material properties such as elastic modulus, Poisson's ratio, etc.
-- `geometry_parameters`: Set geometric parameters, including dimensions and shape.
-- `boundary_conditions`: Specify boundary conditions, including constraints and loads.

-Ensure that you have appropriately configured these parameters based on the specific requirements of your model before running the script.

 ## Examples

 Explore the `examples/` directory to see sample files showcasing how to configure the script for different types of single-element models.
 Each example includes corresponding documentation.